-A step across the threshold of the Haarlem City Hall at visitor center 'Anno Haarlem' inside, is a step in the history of Haarlem.
+A step across the threshold of the Haarlem City Hall at visitor center 'Anno Haarlem', is a step in the history of Haarlem.
 Here you can view the animation 'A Spin Around Haarlem'.
-In image and sound you fly past the earliest inhabitants of the area to the Spaarne, the construction of the St. Bavokerk, the glory days of the Golden Age and the first Dutch railway between Amsterdam and Haarlem.
+In image and sound you fly past the earliest inhabitants of the area to the river Spaarne, the construction of the St. Bavokerk, the glory days of the Golden Age and the first Dutch railway between Amsterdam and Haarlem.

 Tuesday until Saturday

 11.00 - 16.00